Get Started

 CRW Docs

 Turn websites into usable data with one API.
-Start with a single scrape request, then move into search, map, crawl, extract, or MCP only when your workflow actually needs them.
+Start with a single scrape request, then move into search, map, crawl, extract, browse (interactive browser automation), or MCP only when your workflow actually needs them.

 Fastest first win: one URL, one markdown response